fusion809/fusion809.github.io-old2/_posts/2016/02/PMS/APT/apt.md

 sys     0m0.392s
 ~~~

 so it took **2.783s** to reinstall Vim.
-I think this figure is fair enough, as it is the second or third fastest package manager reviewed in this comparison.
+I think this figure is fair enough, as it is the third fastest package manager reviewed in this comparison.

 {% include_relative APT/table-1-basic-usage-examples.html %}